QuanNguen/CS151-TeamBOQ/README.md

 deleteUser(List<User> userList): Deletes the user from the list.

+addPost(PostService post): Adds a post to the ArrayList of posts related to this user

+addComment(Comment comment): Adds a comment to the ArrayList of comments related to this user

+calculateKarma(): Calculates the net karma associated with this user from all their posts and comments

 **PostService.java: Represents post entities and includes the following methods:**

 createPost(int userId, String content): Creates a new post with a random post ID.